toby-j/passwordless_aws_auth_formation/README.md

-# Amplify Passwordless SMS Authentication
+# Passwordless SMS Authentication
 This is your passwordless SMS authentication solution for AWS.
 It uses Amazon Cognito user pools custom auth challenge with AWS Lambda triggers as shown in this diagram.

+TODO: Make this a Lambda application (You can still use the template.yml and upload it to CloudFormation).

 ![Lambda Triggers Diagram](https://docs.aws.amazon.com/cognito/latest/developerguide/images/lambda-challenges.png)